Skip to main content

 How far in advance do I need to submit a training request for approval?

-New (original) training events may be submitted up to 3 days prior to the date of the event and duplicate training sessions may be submitted 1 day prior to the date of the event.
+New (original) training events may be submitted up to three days prior to the date of the event and duplicate training sessions may be submitted one day prior to the date of the event.
 Original events are reviewed and approved by Registry staff, whereas duplicate events are automatically approved upon saving from within your Online Portal.
 Trainers are encouraged to submit requests for training approval as far in advance as possible to allow adequate time to prepare for the training.
 This also allows attendees time to more intentionally plan their professional development.

 What if I am offering the same training several times through the year?